digitick/yii-faceplugs/README.markdown

 BREAKING CHANGES:
 ---------------------------------------------------------------------------
 * New version 1.x breaks everything from previous version and requires PHP 5.4
+* 2.x version breaks most things, now using the PHP SDK v5 and Graph API v2.5

 * * *

 CHANGE LOG:
 ---------------------------------------------------------------------------
 * 1.0.2-beta Updating to PHP SDK 4.0 and Open Graph API 2.2
+* 2.0.0-beta Updated to PHP SDK 5.1 and Open Graph API v2.5

 * * *